StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-07-26-understanding-webrtc.markdown

 ## Conclusion

 This has been an interesting and valuable lesson in peer-to-peer connectivity.
-I am still not sure I have much of a handle on WebRTC specifically as, unexpectedly, the project uses **[Peer JS](https://peerjs.com/)**, an external JavaScrip library to provide an API to handle WebRTC.
+I am still not sure I have much of a handle on WebRTC specifically as, unexpectedly, the project uses **[Peer JS](https://peerjs.com/)**, an external JavaScript library to provide an API to handle WebRTC.

 However, I am probably - hopefully - in a better position to attempt implementing WebRTC in a Unity project.